 The gaslighter works to convince the victim that what they are feeling is not real, by using tactics such as playing the blame game, intimidation, and psychological isolation.

-They make their victim question their own memories, perceptions, quotes.
+They make their victim question their own memories, perceptions, and quotes.
 When it goes on for long, the victim may start to question their own sanity.

 A seemingly “normal” way a gaslighter behaves is by questioning the other person’s memories or hammering their point of view until the other person yields.